8 steps to naturally treat inflammation and pain

 - Switch to a raw diet - if you do not know how, you can register here for an upcoming raw diet course.

-- Ensure that your dog is not toxic and deficient by running a HairQ test.
+- Ensure your dog is not toxic and nutrient deficient by running a HairQ test.

 - Embrace an exercise plan to strengthen your dog’s body.
 Especially the core muscles.
 You can register for an upcoming course taught by my colleague Dr. Megan Kelly here.